 Create a Start page for a new wiki

-- On the View page, click Create page (View step 8 in the OU Wiki section above).
+- On the View page, click Create page.

 - On the Edit page, enter Content and add any relevant Attachments.
 If you have set up a timeout on this page, a timer at the upper right will count down the time you have left.

-- Click the Preview button at the bottom of the page.
+- Click Preview at the bottom of the page.

 - On the preview page, check your work, make any corrections and click Save changes.